 As a celebration of San culture, the community delight in sharing their culture and extraordinary knowledge of the Kalahari with guests through bush walks, traditional dancing, fire making, craft making, trapping and storytelling or experience everything and more over a full day Bushman Experience.
 Accommodation consists of 15 en-suite rooms and an extensive campsite under the Camel thorn tress.
 Wild camping on the farm is also possible or at the Far Campsite 10km south of the Lodge.
 Our excellent meals, often with wild foods sourced off the farm, can be booked by lodge guests and campers.

 Set on the banks of the beautiful Thamalakane River in northern Botswana, Maun is the third largest town in this spectacularly scenic southern African country.
 Maun is the starting point for most expeditions into the Okavango Delta and as a result, has developed into a bustling metropolis that is considered Botswana’s tourism capital.
-Area attractions include a renowned river boat that offers ‘booze cruises’ up and down the Thamalakane River, and the forest groves of the Maun Game Reserve; and Moremi Game Reserve, home to hippos, lions and rhinos.
+Area attractions include a renowned riverboat that offers cruises up and down the Thamalakane River; the forest groves of the Maun Game Reserve; and Moremi Game Reserve, home to hippos, lions and rhinos.
 Maun also serves as the jumping off point for many safaris and air charters as well as offers 4x4 rentals.
 Don’t miss the Nhabe Museum exhibiting the local history, art and culture of the Ngamiland region.

 Camp Okavango, a unique and exclusive African safari camp is situated on the remote Nxaragha Island.
 This hidden treasure, in the heart of the permanent Okavango Delta, assures its guests of an unparalleled year-round water wilderness experience.